mroysterhead/mroysterhead.github.io/aboutme.md

 # Skills

 > Experienced in the selection, design, and configuration of: Solaris, Linux, Windows Server, Kubernetes and containers, Virtualization, Monitoring solutions, Configuration Management Systems, Load Balancers, Message Queuing, Version Control and Firewalls.
+Specific technical skills include but are not limited to:

 ### Operating Systems